Conflict happens. Communication breaks down! This is as certain as a dry day in an Arizona desert. It doesn't take much either:

 Christians reconcile with others because they have been reconciled by God.
 It really is that simple.
 We give what we have been given.

 Now, if you want this post to help you, first think of someone with whom you are at odds.
-Then ask the Lord to show you which of the following needs to be the first item on your "TO DO" list today.
+Next, ask the Lord to show you which of the following needs to be the first item on your "TO DO" list today.
+Do it,

 - Be eager for unity.
 Ephesians 4:1-16